 The Bottom Line

 Every tool on this list respects your team's privacy.
 The difference is how much work they save you after capturing the data.
 If you want your time automatically organized into billable entries without lifting a finger, Rize is the clear choice.
 If local-only storage is non-negotiable, Memtime or ActivityWatch are your options.
-Start a free trial or book a demo to see how Rize handles privacy for teams.
+Learn more about how Rize's automatic tracking works, or see how it compares to Toggl, Harvest, and Clockify.
+For agency teams, see how Rize works for agencies.
+Browse more time tracking comparisons, start a free trial, or book a demo.